Top ten tips for remaining psychologically resilient

 Tip 10: Practise resilient thinking.

-A vital element of resilience is perception—how you see and think about the challenges life throws your way.
+A vital element of resilience is perception—how you perceive and think about the challenges that life throws at you.
 Resilient individuals tend to be good at keeping stressors in perspective so that they aren’t overwhelmed by them.
-Likewise, resilient individuals focus on problem-solving.
+Likewise, resilient individuals focus on problem solving.
 To practise resilient thinking, focus on solutions, not problems and the feelings those problems generate.
-An analogy of resilient thinking that is often used is, ‘when you have fallen into a hole, your thinking should be about how to climb out of the hole, not how you fell into it or how unlucky you are to be in the hole’.
+An analogy of resilient thinking that is often used is, ‘when you have fallen into a hole, your thinking should be about how to climb out of the hole not how you fell into it or how unlucky you are to be in the hole’.

-A beneficial way to maintain resilient thinking is to keep a Gratitude Journal.
+A very useful technique for maintaining resilient thinking is to keep a Gratitude Journal.
 Every day, you should write in it the things in your life that you are grateful for.
-By engaging in this activity, you are training your mind to focus on positive things, which, in turn, helps you be more resilient.
+By carrying out this activity you are training your mind to focus on positive things which in turn helps you be more resilient.

 In your busy life, it may not be possible to implement all these tips.
-But try to think creatively, and you may be able to combine two or more tips, such as playing tennis with your partner and/or your children.
-This will enable you to maintain your social support network, spend time on an activity that is important to you, and get some exercise.
+But try to think creatively and it may be possible to combine two or more tips together, such as playing tennis with your partner and/or children.
+This will enable you to maintain your social support network and spend time on an activity which is important to you while giving you some exercise.